adjit/my-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+It is Assignment 4 for Aaron Tawil in CS612

+#Requirements:
+- From your node Terminal run the command 'npm install moment --save'
+  - The reason for this is to handle the date format for each blog posts timestamp

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).